ttscoff/random-words/src/_README.md

 A default configuration file will be created when running `--create-dictionary` with the CLI.

-- `name`: The name of the dictionary, which should be the same as the directory name in most cases
+- `name`: The name of the dictionary

+    This should be the same as the directory name in most cases
 - `description`: Just used for display when running `--list-dictionaries`
 - `triggers`: An array of triggers that can be used to trigger the language.

     For example, the `bacon` language has the triggers `[bacon, meat, carnivore]`, so you can use `randw -S meat` on the command line (or with the library).

 > RandomWords loosely uses English rules for sentence construction, so non-English languages will likely generate even more nonsensical strings.